riobairdnahibernian/riobairdnahibernian.github.io/content/about.md

 ## About
-### Note: - Think we should use the term ‘Theory’ and ‘Theoretical Concept of SI’
+<H3 style="color:red;font-style:italic;font-weight:bold">Note: - Think we should use the term ‘Theory’ and ‘Theoretical Concept of SI’</H3>

 The Origins of Sympathetic Intelligence and The Center